-2.8.1.4.2 Department of Workforce Services and Department of Corrections Pathway Home 3
+2.8.1.4.2 Department of Workforce Services and Department of Corrections Pathway Home 344

-The Pathway Home 3 Grant, awarded by the U.S. DOL to DWS in partnership with the Department of Corrections, provides justice-involved individuals and incarcerated adults with support services and the tools to build key employable skills.
+The Pathway Home 3 Grant, awarded by the U.S. DOL to DWS in partnership with the Department of Corrections, provides justice-involved individuals and incarcerated adults with support services and the

+42 Wyoming Workforce Services.
+Joint Labor, Health & Social Services Committee Information Request on Safety Net Programs. https://wyoleg.gov/InterimCommittee/2021/10-20210916DWSSafety-NetPrograms.LSO.JtLabor.pdf tools to build key employable skills.
 The Pathway Home 3 Grant is focused on securing employment and actively works with local businesses to identify equitable opportunities for individuals facing barriers to labor market re-entry.
 The \$3.9 million Pathway Home 3 Grant was awarded to Wyoming in August 2022.
 Over the three-year period of the grant, DWS and the Department of Corrections will work in tandem to serve 400 participants through education on critical skills like job readiness, employability, digital literacy, and job search strategies.
 WBO intends to engage the DWS to identify opportunities to integrate broadband-specific credentials into the program (e.g., Occupational Safety and Health Administration's [OSHA] Safety and Health Fundamentals Certificate, fiber optics specialization, etc.), so formerly justice-involved individuals and incarcerated adults can pursue BEAD-funded jobs.